Premature Birth and Its Prevention

 Magnesium sulfate both protects babies’ brains and helps prolong pregnancy in the short-term.

-There are ways to properly manage risk factors for preterm birth.
-If these risk factors are properly managed, preterm birth and prematurity-related injuries can be avoided.
+If the risk factors for premature birth are properly managed, preterm birth and prematurity-related injuries can be avoided.
 Progesterone and cerclage can help avert preterm birth, while betamethasone and magnesium sulfate can improve outcomes in preemies.
 If medical professionals don’t take the proper actions to avert preterm birth and a baby is injured, parents can seek justice for their child.

-We encourage you to reach out to our Detroit, Michigan birth injury, cerebral palsy, and premature birth lawyers today with your legal questions or case inquiries.
-Reiter & Walsh ABC Law Centers is a niche law firm that specifically takes cases involving birth injury, so our attorneys have the specific skill, experience, and knowledge necessary to win these complex, multi-million dollar cases.
+If you know of a child who experienced complications of premature birth, we encourage you to reach out to our birth injury, cerebral palsy, and premature birth lawyers today with your legal questions or case inquiries.
+ABC Law Centers is a niche law firm that specifically takes cases involving birth injury, so our attorneys have the specific skills, experience, and knowledge necessary to win these complex, multi-million dollar cases.
 While our team is based in Michigan, we handle cases all over the United States.
-Many of our clients have hailed from Michigan, Ohio, Washington D.C., Arkansas, Mississippi, Pennsylvania, Tennessee, Texas, Wisconsin and other states.
-The Reiter & Walsh, P.C. birth trauma team has also handled FTCA cases involving military medical malpractice and federally funded clinics.
+The ABC Law Centers birth trauma team has also handled FTCA cases involving military medical malpractice and federally-funded clinics.

 Contact our Michigan birth injury and premature birth lawyers today for a free legal consultation.
 We will review your case free of charge, determine the cause of your loved one’s injuries, and inform you of your legal options.
+We do not charge fees for any of our legal process unless we win!
 Contact us in whichever way best suits your needs:

 Free Case Review | Available 24/7 | No Fee Until We Win